Substance Abuse Treatment Process

 Depending on the severity of abuse and the substances being detoxed, medications may be used to help manage withdrawal symptoms.
 These medications are always closely monitored and tapered off as soon as possible so that the individual can begin to experience true sobriety.

 Rehab is the next step in overcoming alcohol addiction and is designed to help you develop the tools and skills needed to maintain sobriety.
-We offer various substance abuse treatments at Zinnia Healing to meet your unique needs.
+We offer various substance abuse treatments at Zinnia Health to meet your unique needs.
 We understand that everyone’s journey is different, so our team of professionals will work with you to create a personalized treatment plan.

 One of the main benefits of inpatient treatment is that you will be removed from the temptations and triggers in your everyday life.
 This allows you to focus on your recovery without distractions.
 Inpatient treatment typically lasts 30–60 days.
 However, each individual’s experience is unique.